ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 6. Select **Performance (Allocated IOPS)** in the **Storage IOPS Options** section.
 7. Enter the IOPS in the **Performance (Allocated IOPS)** field.
 8. Click **Specify Snapshot Space Size** and select the snapshot size from the list.
 This space is in addition to your usable space.
 For snapshot space considerations and recommendation, read [Ordering Snapshots](ordering-snapshots.html).
-9. Choose your **OS Type** from the list.
+9. Choose your **OS Type** from the list.<br/>
+>**Note** - This selection is based on the operating system that your hosts is running on and it cannot be modified later.
+For example, your server is Ubunto or RHEL, select Linux.
+If your host is a Windows 2012 or Windows 2016 server, select the Windows 2008+ option from the list.
+For more information about various Windows options, see the [FAQ](BlockStorageFAQ.html).
-10. Your new storage allocation is available in a few minutes.
+10. Your new storage allocation is available in a few minutes.<br/>

 >**Note** - By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} volumes.
 To increase the number of your volumes, contact your sales representative.
 Read about increasing limits [here](managing-storage-limits.html).<br/><br/>For the limit on simultaneous authorizations, see the [FAQs](BlockStorageFAQ.html).